Jontybr18211/CLUECORTEX-crossword-solver/README.md

 # 🧠 ClueCortex - Crossword Solver

-**ClueCortex** is an advanced, user-friendly crossword puzzle solver built using Python and Tkinter.
+**ClueCortex** is an advanced, user-friendly crossword puzzle solver built using Python and PyQt6.
 It assists users in solving crossword clues by taking a clue and a letter pattern as input, generating word suggestions ranked by semantic relevance using NLTK’s WordNet, and integrating a feedback system to enhance results over time.
 The elegant GUI supports both light and dark themes, making the experience both functional and visually appealing.

 ---